Eyebuydirect: Operations

 Eyebuydirect is an online-only retailer and designs and custom-makes most of its glasses in-house.
 They carry primarily affordable eyeglasses, but also offer three premium brands.
-Ray-Ban, Oakley, ARNETTE and Vogue Eyewear are their outside premium brand offerings, while RFLKT is there in house premium brand.
+Ray-Ban, Oakley, ARNETTE and Vogue Eyewear are their outside premium brand offerings, while RFLKT is their in house premium brand.
 According to the company, 50 percent of its revenue came from repeat customers in 2013.

 Customers must have a valid prescription prior to purchasing prescription eyeglasses from Eyebuydirect.
 The company sells multiple types of lenses, including bifocal, progressive, and Transitions lenses.
 As of January 2020, Eyebuydirect has launched their 2-day delivery within the United States.